CyberShadow/ripfs/README.md

      segment beginnings and ends may now fade from/to segments that had been deduplicated and deleted, resulting in a jarring transition.

-   - Downside: if the copy of the segment to keep is chosen arbitrary, there is a risk that the chosen copy is imperfect, and uncorrupted "duplicates" are deleted.
+   - Downside: if the copy of the segment to keep is chosen arbitrarily, there is a risk that the chosen copy is imperfect, and uncorrupted "duplicates" are deleted.

-2. Record the stream contiguously, preserving the order and all transitions.
+2. Record the stream continuously, preserving the order and all transitions.

    - Downside: requires a significant and wasteful amount of disk space.